 Miss T – trip due to poorly lit stairs

 The Claimant sustained hearing loss when she fell down a flight of stairs in a night club.
 The stairs were not in any way defective or broken but it was argued, on behalf of the Claimant, that the level of lighting was inadequate.

 While there was no admission of liability a settlement was reached with the Claimant receiving an award of £25,000.00.

-Miss H – injury caused by fall from horse during work placement
+Miss H – injury caused by fall from a horse during a work placement

 The injuries had a ‘strong non-physical component’ and there was evidence that the Claimant had suffered an abnormal pain reaction.